Can You Bring Magnets on a Plane? TSA Magnet Rules

 Can you bring magnetic things on a plane?

-All low-powered magnetized material can be taken on a plane, such as a magnetic toy and refrigerator magnet.
+All low-powered magnetized materials, such as a magnetic toy and refrigerator magnet, can be taken on a plane.
 The exception might be a very strong rare earth magnet or industrial magnet.

 Do magnets set off metal detectors?

-Magnets are very likely to set off metal detectors, particularly if they are made of magnetized iron or are a neodymium magnet.
+Magnets are very likely to set off metal detectors, particularly if they are made of magnetized iron or are neodymium magnets.
 It would be advisable to place them in a security tray for screening.

 Are magnets allowed in check in baggage?